Taipingchong station

 Taipingchong Station is a station on Line 4 of Chongqing Rail Transit in Chongqing municipality, China.
-It is located in Jiangbei District and opened in 2018.
+It is located in Liangjiang New Area and opened in 2018.

 Station structure

 There are 2 island platforms at this station, located separately on two floors.
 The one of Line 4 is on the upper floor, while the other one on the lower floor is reserved for Phase III of Line 18, which is currently under planning.